 - 1/2 C honey

-- Cook for 15-20 minutes, until berries soften and split.
+- Cook for 5 minutes or until berries split, soften and sag.

 - Measure honey and stir into berries.